deemoowoor/graphql-react-table-demo/README.md

  - Backend graphql server should be mocked
  - Server could be the same for both frontends
- - The task will be to create to separate deployable frontends.
+ - The task will be to create two separate deployable frontends.
  Components should be reused between projects as much as possible
  - Frontend should look OK